Hawke's Bay has another Covid death, with 873 new cases

-Hawke's Bay has recorded its second Covid-related death today, with 873 new cases.
+Hawke's Bay has recorded its second Covid-related death on Friday, with 873 new cases.

 The Ministry of Health confirmed there were also 40 people in hospital.